-Keyhole surgery allows for less trauma to the surrounding tissues, that in turn produces less swelling and less pain.
+Keyhole surgery allows for less trauma to the surrounding tissues, this in turn produces less swelling and less pain.
 This ultimately leads to decreased pain, reduced complications and quicker recovery.

-The surgery can be carried out as a day surgery case and you can walk on the foot immediately after leaving the day hospital.
-If we can avoid overnight stays in hospital it will allow us to decrease the problems that can occur with overnight stays, plus keep costs down.
+The surgery is carried out as a day surgery case and you can walk on the foot immediately after leaving the day hospital.
+Avoiding overnight stays in hospital allows us to decrease the problems that can occur with hospitilisation, plus keep costs down.

 Who can carry out minimally invasive surgery?

 Minimally invasive surgery requires specialised training.
 It is additional training following on from a preceding surgical fellowship, such as podiatric surgery.
 Damien Lafferty has undertaken and completed his training with The Academy of Minimally Invasive Foot and Ankle Surgery.
 This organisation has over 2000 members and has been training specialists for decades.
 It is this specialised training that allows Damien to carry out the surgery safely and expertly.